AI and Machine Learning use cases in Finance and Banking

 The finance industry is harnessing machine learning to lower operational costs and drive profitability.
 This field involves both front- and back-office activities across multiple institutions.

-Insurance companies sort through vast sets of data to identify high-risk cases and lower the risk.
+Insurance companies sort through vast sets of data to identify high-risk cases and lower any exposure.

-Artificial intelligence is applied to functions such as underwriting and claims processing.
-One of the key technologies here is the application of Natural Language Processing (NLP) that improves decision-making by analyzing large volumes of text and identify key considerations affecting specific claims and actions.
+Artificial intelligence is applied to such functions as underwriting and claims processing.
+One of the key technologies here is the application of Natural Language Processing (NLP) which improves decision-making by analyzing large volumes of text and identifying key considerations affecting specific claims and actions.

 With the rise of digital and IoT (Internet of Things), the points of contacts with the insured will become even more numerous.